I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wiamindr_lh/nf-wiamindr-lh-iwiadrvitem-finditembyname.md

 <p>If the method succeeds, it stores a pointer to the found item in <i>ppItem</i> and returns S_OK.
 If the method fails, it places <b>NULL</b> in <i>ppItem</i> and returns S_FALSE.
 If this method does not find the required item, it returns S_FALSE.
 If an error occurred during the search, a standard COM error code will be returned.</p>

 ## -remarks
 <p>Minidrivers call this method to find an item in a driver item tree when the item's full name is known.
-The item's full name is obtained in the method <a href="https://msdn.microsoft.com/library/windows/hardware/ff543881">IWiaDrvItem::GetFullItemName</a>.</p>

-<p>This method starts the search for the specified item at the root item in the driver item tree.</p>

-<p>Minidrivers call this method to find an item in a driver item tree when the item's full name is known.
-The item's full name is obtained in the method <a href="https://msdn.microsoft.com/library/windows/hardware/ff543881">IWiaDrvItem::GetFullItemName</a>.</p>
+The item's full name is obtained in the method <a href="image.iwiadrvitem_getfullitemname">IWiaDrvItem::GetFullItemName</a>.</p>

 <p>This method starts the search for the specified item at the root item in the driver item tree.</p>